Fruitful-Network-Development/aws-box/README.md

 └── systemd/system/
     └── platform.service
 ```

-Notes:
+Key points:

-- Each client domain has its own frontend directory and manifest JSON.
+    • Each client gets its own directory under /srv/webapps/clients/ and is identified by its domain name.
+All static files live in that directory.
-- The platform backend is shared and domain-agnostic.
+    • Manifests now live at the root of each client directory (e.g. msn_admin.json), not under frontend/.
+They define the client title, logo, and – most importantly – a backend_data array listing which files in data/ may be served by the API.
-- The default Nginx site is removed to prevent accidental serving of stale content.
+    • The platform/venv/ directory is not stored in git and must be created on the server.
+Use python3 -m venv venv to set it up.

 This repo is then mirrored by the 'live' directories under:
 ```text